elliotec/ellio2/source/posts/2015-01-27-how-i-got-a-job-in-web-development.html.markdown

 2. Gained a real interest in the idea of web development and programming in general.
 Money was of course a motivator, but certainly not enough to create the passion I eventually found in the actual craft.

 3. Got introduced to front end fundamentals by trying things like [Codecademy](http://codecademy.com).
 Personally I didn't like the little teasers and if I could start over would skip straight to reading [HTML & CSS](http://htmlandcssbook.com) and [JavaScript & jQuery](http://javascriptbook.com) by John Duckett.
 These are from what I've seen the most accessible and practical books written on front end web development.
+  - **_Update January 2018_**: I've recently discovered another really robust resource for interview questions and tutorials called [CareerGuru99](https://career.guru99.com).
+You might find something there valuable to your journey!

 4. Made some websites.
 My first was one for a real company which ended up not needing or using it.
 I did it for free to learn.
 This is unquestionably (hopefully obviously) the most important step I took.
 I then started reaching out to my network for people who needed websites and made some for friends and family.